St. Peter's Church, Siuntio: Reformation

 During Reformation the medieval paintings on the walls and vaults were not overpainted.
 Not many objects were either confiscated to the Swedish Crown and no sculptures picturing saints were destroyed.

 The church caught fire again in 1617.

 The Great Northern War

 Siuntio St. Peter's Church was badly damaged during the Great Northern War.
 The church was robbed and the bell tower was destroyed.
 Even the church bells were taken.
 The vicar and the chaplain fled to Sweden and only the chaplain's assistant stayed in Siuntio.
 It was only during the 1730s when the reparation of the church was able to be carried out.

 Age of Enlightenment

 The church was burning once again in 1823.
 After the fire St. Peter's church was heavily modified following the eras architectural ideals in the Grand Duchy of Finland; the windows were enlarged and the pilars holding the medieval vaults were rounded.
 The oldest part of the church, the former Suitia Manor's chapel, was torn down together with the church porch.
 Also the medieval paintings were painted over with white oil paint.

+The 21st Century

+In December 2023 a new climate-friendly heating system was installed, replacing the old system which used oil as an energy source.
+The project was partly financed by the Church Council of Finland through the Church Central Fund for Climate Neutral Energy Systems.
+In July 2024 the Parish Union of Siuntio announced that the roof of the church is going to be renovated during the same year.
+The renovation, which was estimated to cost around 600 000 euros, was completed in December 2024.
+52 % of the total cost is covered by the Finnish Church Council.